-We sort of did a potluck style picnic where everybody brought one thing.
-My brother-in-law is always very nervous that I am going to slip him some wheat grass so he generously brought beer and hotdogs 😉 I offered to bring grass-fed lamb and tabouleh so I could make my Greek style grass fed lamb burger recipe.
+A few weeks ago, we attended a potluck with a group of friends and family and each of us was responsible to bring a dish to pass.
+My brother-in-law is always very nervous that I am going to slip him a spirulina shot so he generously brought beer and hotdogs.
+I offered to bring lamb burgers and homemade tabbouleh so I could make my Greek style lamb burgers recipe.

 Grass-fed meat is superior to grain-fed in every way possible.
 If you are serious about clean eating, you definitely need to be serious about choosing the highest quality animal foods.

 Although you would naturally assume organic animal foods would be the “cleanest” and most nutritious source, this isn’t necessarily true.
 Eating organic animals in comparison to conventionally raised animals will lessen your exposure to pesticide residues, synthetic hormones, antibiotics and toxins in general.
-Yet, when it comes to buying the “cleanest” and highest quality animal foods it’s really essential to think about going beyond organic and consider the diet of the animal.
-This is because the animal’s diet reflects the health of the animal, which ultimately affects the health of the person who eats it.
+When it comes to buying the “cleanest” and highest quality animal foods there’s more to consider.
+It’s really essential to think about going beyond organic and consider the diet of the animal.
+This is because the animal’s diet reflects the health of the animal.
+And their health ultimately affects the health of the person who eats it.

-Conventionally raised animals fed grain-based diets have far more pro-inflammatory saturated fat and omega-6 fat and much less anti-inflammatory omega-3 fat.
+Conventionally raised animals that are fed grain-based diets have far more pro-inflammatory saturated fat and omega-6 fat.
+They also have much less anti-inflammatory omega-3 fat.
 Most people eating a modern day diet already consume far too many omega-6 fats and far too few omega-3 fats.

 Too much omega-6 fat and not enough omega-3 fat can disrupt the body’s immune system, exacerbate inflammatory conditions such as asthma and allergies, decrease the body’s sensitivity to insulin and therefore increase the risk of type 2 diabetes and even contribute to obesity and heart disease.
 Eating conventionally-raised animals containing high amounts of omega-6 fat is one of the major contributing factors as to why our omega fat ratio is so out of whack.
 The fat in grass-fed animals is much closer to a healthy balance.